GitJer/Some_RPI-Pico_stuff/state_machine_emulator/README.md

 When changing the .pio code, I use the IDE function 'build' to have pioasm generate a new .pio.h file.
 Then I press reLoad in the emulator, and study the emulation output.
 When changing the C/C++ code that uses the pio code, I have to decide if the c_program also needs to change.
 Often, this will not be the case because the c_program and pin_program act more like test cases than that they mimic the real C/C++ code or real signals applied to the pins.

 Note that during startup (and reLoad) there may be error messages in the terminal.
-These are python messages e.g. about problems reading the files.
+These are messages about e.g. problems reading the files.
 Execution warnings are presented in the 'Messages' box in the GUI, see the figure below.

+Note that if you have more than one pio program in one file, you have to comment out everything but the one you want to test!

 ## How does it work
 Using python3, after reading and parsing the input files, it emulates the sm (and the c-statements, and the externally driven GPIOs) for 500 steps, which can of course be changed in the file config.py, and stores all the state variables at each step into a variable.
 Then the GUI is started which allows you to step back and forth through the results.